LeonardoLoureiro/Mini_Projects/README.md

  * Simple Password generator.
  * Program that counts all the vowels in a text file.
  * Morse code translator.
+ * Program that converts integers to binary format.

 ## Acknowledgments